John and Marsha: History

 Stan Freberg began his career as a voice actor and impersonator on radio, television and film.
 By 1951, he started making comedy records for Capitol Records.
 His first recording was "John and Marsha", a parody of the radio soap operas from the day that consisted of a male and female character (Freberg voiced both) saying each other's name over and over to one another in different emotional inflections.

 Upon its release, "John and Marsha" reached number 21 on the charts and stayed there for three weeks in total.
 Freberg followed the success of "John and Marsha" with parodies of Cole Porter's "I've Got You Under My Skin" and "Cry" by Johnnie Ray.
 It was reported that certain radio stations would not play the record for reasons that they thought it was a real intimate conversation between a man and a woman.

 In 1956, producer John Hubley and animator Art Babbitt created a commercial showreel for Wesson Oil Snowdrift shortening using Freberg's character names: John and Marsha.
 The animated short depicted a married couple addressing each other in similar fashion as the comedy single but with the added: "Snowdrift" as a sponsor tag line.
 It won the New York Art Directors Award for Best Animated Short in June 1956.

 As a sequel to "John and Marsha", on the B-side of "C'est Si Bon (It's So Good)", Freberg released "A Dear John & Marsha Letter" on December 7, 1953 on Capitol Records.

-In popular culture
+Legacy

+Various animated works use a variant of the record as background noise or a sight gag.